• Skip to main content

 Contrary to popular belief, apple cider vinegar (ACV) is not a probiotic, but it’s still worth adding to the microbiome diet because it improves the gut colony.

 ACV is rich in pectin, which is a prebiotic since it is the indigestible fiber of the fruit.
-In an animal study, it can increase the production of butyrate, which feeds gut bacteria.
+In an animal study, it can increase the production of butyrate, a short-chain fatty acid (SCFA) which feeds gut bacteria.

 At the same time, it helps maintain the balance since it can also attract toxins and pathogens, thereby removing them from the intestines.